AErck/Minecraft/forever-vanilla-21.md

 Updated instructions coming soon.

-~### Installing Twitch and Minecraft~
-~1.
-Install the [Twitch Desktop Client](https://www.twitch.tv/download) and open it.~ ~2.
-Click the `Mods` tab along the top of the Twitch client.~ ~3.
-Install Minecraft by clicking on the grayed-out picture of Minecraft, follow instructions if prompted.~ ~4.
-Click on `Minecraft`.~
-~5.
-Click `Create Custom Profile`.~
-    ~- Profile Name: `Forever Vanilla 21`~
-    ~- Version: `1.15.2`~
-    ~- Modloader: `forge-31.2.5`~
-    ~- Click `Create`~

-~**Note:** After completing the above steps, you can simply click `Play`.
-If you want to add client-side mods, complete the remainder of the steps on this page.~

-~### Building the custom modpack~
-~1.
-After completing the previous step above, you should be looking at your new custom Minecraft profile.
-Now, to add modpacks, click `Get More Content` in the upper-right corner.
-This produces a list of mods.~
-~2.
-One-by-one, go progress through the following list by typing the name of the mod in the search bar and then clicking `Install` on the correct mod.
-Recall that all of these are optional.
-You do not have to install all of them.~
-    ~- Ambient Sounds by CreativeMD~
-    ~- Controlling by Jaredlll08~
-    ~- Enchantment Descriptions by DarkhaxDev~
-    ~- Just Enough Items (JEI) by mezz~
-    ~- Light Overlay by shedaniel~
-    ~- Mouse Tweaks by YaLTeR~
-    ~- Neat by Vazkii~
-    ~- Swing Through Grass by exidex~
-    ~- Xaero's Mini Map by xaero96~
-    ~- Xaero's World Map by xaero96~
-~3.
-Click `Back` at the top-left of the mod list to go back to your custom profile.~

-***Optional memory modification of your custom profile*** ~Custom profiles default to 3000 MB of RAM.
-While playing vanilla, this should be sufficient.
-However, if you want to increase the amount of RAM available to Minecraft, click the gear in the upper-right corner of the window and select `Profile Options`.
-Uncheck the `Use System Memory Settings` box.
-Drag the slider to your desired amount of RAM.
-We recommend 4000 - 6000 MB of memory.
-Click `Okay` to save your changes. *If your computer is low on RAM, you may want to stay at the default amount.*~

-~### You're ready to play!
-Click `Play` on the top-right of the window.~ ~The Twitch launcher will pop up a Minecraft launcher.
-Click the green `Play` button at the bottom of the window and wait for the game to load.~

 ## Forever Vanilla 21 server access information
 1. Click `Multiplayer` when you get the Minecraft's main load screen.